А

 LANE METER

-A method of measuring the space capacity of Ro/Ro ships whereby each unit of space (Linear Meter) is represented by an area of deck 1.0 meter in length x 2.0 meters in width.
+of space (Linear Meter) is represented by an area of deck 1.0 meter in length

 LASH